bab3l/terraform-provider-netbox/docs/data-sources/cluster_group.md

 page_title: "netbox_cluster_group Data Source - terraform-provider-netbox"
 subcategory: ""
 description: |-
   Use this data source to get information about a cluster group in Netbox.
+You can identify the cluster group using id, slug, or name.
 ---

 # netbox_cluster_group (Data Source)

 Use this data source to get information about a cluster group in Netbox.
+You can identify the cluster group using `id`, `slug`, or `name`.

 ## Example Usage